Referral letters and Hospital Appts

 When you take your test you will be told how long it will be before the results are returned to the practice.

 You may not always need to see your doctor for the results of your tests but it is your responsibility to check your results and to make an appointment to discuss them with your doctor if your are advised to do so.

-Receptionists cannot interpret investigations and will only be able to tell you the recorded comment made by the doctor after seeing it.
+Patient Advisors cannot interpret investigations and will only be able to tell you the recorded comment made by the doctor after seeing it.
 They therefore cannot release results until the doctor has seen and commented on them first.